Populating fields dynamically in Gravity Forms

 A checkbox labeled 'Allow field to be populated dynamically' with an input box below labeled 'Parameter Name'

-Now that you’ve enabled dynamic population, you can use one of the methods below to pre-populate your form field.
+Now that you’ve enabled dynamic population on your chosen field, you can use one of the methods below to pre-populate your form field.
 Let’s go through each method, one by one.

-The Gravity Forms shortcode allows you to display forms anywhere on your website.
-The shortcode also accepts a number of parameters allowing you to enable ajax, show the title/description, and populate fields dynamically.
+The Gravity Forms shortcode enables you to display forms anywhere on your website.
+The shortcode also accepts a number of configurable parameters for enabling ajax, displaying the title/description, and populating fields dynamically.

 In this case, the parameter we’re interested in is the field_values parameter.
-Here’s an example of what the shortcode looks like when containing this parameter.
+We can use this to dynamically populate any form field that an associated parameter name.
+Here’s an example:

 As you can see, the field_values parameter is followed by the parameter name we gave to our field and then the value we want to populate the field with.
 If you want to populate multiple fields, you can do this by using an ‘&’ to add multiple field values.
 Here’s how that would look.